 Figure 3: Typical phases and timelines for detector development

 Therefore, AIDAinnova can unfold synergies by bringing together the expertise from communities aiming at different future projects, thus avoiding duplication and maximising the use of resources.
 Through the large leverage on matching funds from national sources the project enhances coherence at a European level.
 Moreover, a large fraction of the partners are also engaged in the ongoing upgrade projects for the high-luminosity phase of the LHC, which are in the engineering phase and will soon be constructed.
-They are therefore beyond the scope of this project; however, the knowledge and expertise generated in these large projects is thus made available to the full spectrum of R&D activities.
+They are therefore beyond the scope of this project; however, the knowledge and expertise generated in these large projects is made available to the full spectrum of R&D activities.

 Since actual systems are being built – demonstrators to evaluate the potential performance or prototypes to address general integration challenges – and these cannot be realised with off-the-shelf products, collaboration with industrial partners already plays a crucial role at this stage.
 AIDAinnova will bring this collaboration to a new level, enabling true and direct co-innovation within a common framework.